Rexabit/Outward-Sideloader/README.md

 ## How To Install ##

 * Download and setup Partiality (link above)
+* Download this repository
 * Unzip the "SideLoader.zip" file directly to your Outward installation directory.
 * Enable the mod in Partiality, hit "Apply Mods" and "Yes"
 * That's it!
-View the [Wiki](https://github.com/sinaioutlander/Outward-Sideloader/wiki) for further instructions.
+View the [Wiki](https://github.com/sinaioutlander/Outward-Sideloader/wiki) if you want to know how to develop SideLoader packs and use it as a modding tool.

 Notes:
 * It is not recommended to use this mod with the BepInEx Partiality wrapper currently.
 Please wait until the next Outward update.